natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/variable_unpacking.rst

 Replacement of unnecessary elements ``_``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Often only some of elements of an iterated object are needed.
-Unpacking syntax requires that exactly as many variables as elements in the object being iterated be specified.
+Often only some of elements of an iterable are needed.
+Unpacking syntax
+requires that exactly as many variables as elements in the object being iterated be specified.

-If, for example, only VLAN, MAC and interface should be obtained from line, you still need to specify a variable for record type:
+If, for example, only VLAN, MAC and interface should be obtained from line,
+you still need to specify a variable for "DYNAMIC":

 .. code:: python